Bangladesh documentary implicates top officials in bribery scheme | DW | 03.02.2021

 "All the Prime Minister's Men" accuses General Aziz Ahmed, chief of staff for the Bangladeshi Army, of helping to protect his brothers, Haris and Anis Ahmed, who are wanted for the 1996 murder of a rival politician.

-The Al Jazeera report, which is the product of a two-year investigation, claims Haris escaped prosecution in Hungary and Anis in Malaysia.
+The Al Jazeera report, which is the product of a two-year investigation, claims that Haris escaped prosecution in Bangladesh by fleeing to Hungary and Anis to Malaysia.
 While in Hungary, Haris changed his identity to "Mohammad Hasan," allegedly with the help of General Ahmed.

 Once he changed his identity, Haris was able to set up a business and buy properties across Europe, allegedly by funneling money from Bangladesh accrued by a large-scale bribery scheme.